Company business structure

 By law, a company is a distinct legal entity separate from its shareholders or officers.
 In Australia, the most common types of company are:

 - 'proprietary limited' companies (cannot raise money from the general public through share issues)

 - 'public' companies (usually formed to raise or borrow public money by listing the company's shares for trading on a stock exchange).

 In setting up new ventures to commercialise an idea, one, two or more people can set up a Pty Ltd company.
 They buy a share or shares.
-In many cases, the initial shareholders are a husband and wife, or two close friends.
 They may each own half the shares in the company, often through an initial share offering of $1 each.

 The vast majority of incorporated organisations in Australia are such private companies.
 These companies have shareholders, company directors and managers who are typically the same two or three people.

 All companies are governed by the Australian Securities and Investments Commission (ASIC), which administers the Corporations Act 2001 (Cwlth) and other legislation.
 Public companies must also comply with the rules of the Australian Stock Exchange.

 - Generally, shareholders can only lose the value of their shares and are not liable for the company's debts (i.e. limited liability).

 - Legal arrangements are in the company's name, not in the name of its directors and managers.

 - The business structure ensures continuity of management and ownership in the event of the death or disability of key people (because company shares may be transferred).